What is Paid Advertising Readiness?

 Dedicated landing pages convert 2-5x better than homepages.
 A business sending 1,000 paid clicks to a homepage might convert 20 (2%).
 The same clicks to a dedicated landing page with message match could convert 80-100 (8-10%).
 This single fix can 4-5x your ROAS without spending more.

 Without conversion tracking, ad platform algorithms cannot learn which audiences, creatives, or keywords actually drive revenue.
 You are blind.
-Google Ads Smart Bidding needs 30+ conversions to optimise, and Meta Ads needs 50+ per week per ad set.
-No tracking means no optimisation means no improvement over time.
+Google Ads Smart Bidding needs 30+ conversions to optimize, and Meta Ads needs 50+ per week per ad set.
+No tracking means no optimization means no improvement over time.

 Common Mistakes